rh8991/portfolio/content/en/posts/visual-microphone-report/index.md

 ### General process

-1. **Multi-scale, multi-orientation decomposition.** Each frame is decomposed with a complex steerable pyramid [4], producing band-pass coefficients with local amplitude and phase.
+1. **Multi-scale, multi-orientation decomposition.** Each frame is decomposed with a complex steerable pyramid, producing band-pass coefficients with local amplitude and phase.
 2. **Phase-based motion estimation.** For each spatial location and band, phase changes relative to a reference frame approximate **sub-pixel motion** along the band orientation.
 3. **Aggregation.** Local motion signals are denoised and combined (e.g., SNR-weighted) to produce a single **global motion waveform** proportional to the sound pressure.
 4. **Post-processing.**
    - **Denoising:** high-pass (e.g., Butterworth) to suppress slow drift and illumination fluctuations.
-   - **Speech enhancement:** for intelligibility, a perceptually motivated enhancement stage [5] is applied.
+   - **Speech enhancement:** for intelligibility, a perceptually motivated enhancement stage is applied.

 In their experiments, Davis et al. performed tests both indoors (with controlled lighting) and outdoors (through a glass door).
 The loudspeaker was mechanically isolated from the target object to avoid direct coupling, and distances ranged **0.5–2 m**.
 I found it impressive how everyday objects—such as a bag of chips, aluminum foil, or plant leaves—could be used for sound recovery.

 **Rolling-shutter mode.** With a CMOS sensor, rows are exposed at slightly different times.
-Treating each row as a **time sample** enables recovery of higher-frequency content than the nominal frame rate would suggest, given knowledge of row time, readout order, and exposure [2], [3].
+Treating each row as a **time sample** enables recovery of higher-frequency content than the nominal frame rate would suggest, given knowledge of row time, readout order, and exposure.

 ### Required equipment